discopop-project/discopop-gui-vscode/README.md

 ## How to use

-First go to the extension settings (File->Preferences->Settings->Extensions->DiscoPoP) and tell us where to find your DiscoPoP and HotspotDetection installations.

-Then you can open the DiscoPoP view.
+Open the DiscoPoP view.
 It is located in the same area as the file explorer and the search view.

 To analyze a Project, we need to know where to find it and how to interact with it.
-This is done in the projects view.
-Create a configuration and follow the setup process.
+This is done in the configurations view.
+Click on the plus sign to create a configuration and input the required information.

-Now you can run or load DiscoPoP and HotspotDetection from the projects view.
+Now you can run or load DiscoPoP and HotspotDetection from the configurations view.

-More information can be found in the [DiscoPoP Wiki](https://discopop-project.github.io/discopop/)
+A more detailed guide can be found in the [DiscoPoP Wiki](https://discopop-project.github.io/discopop/) along with more information about DiscoPoP.

 ## Supported Versions